Waveguide (optics): Dielectric slab waveguide

 Perhaps the simplest optical waveguide is the dielectric slab waveguide, also called a planar waveguide.
 Owing to their simplicity, slab waveguides are often used as toy models but also find application in on-chip devices like arrayed waveguide gratings and acousto-optic filters and modulators.

 The slab waveguide consists of three layers of materials with different dielectric constants, extending infinitely in the directions parallel to their interfaces.
 Light is confined in the middle layer by total internal reflection if the refractive index of the middle layer is larger than that of the surrounding layers.

 The slab waveguide is essentially a one-dimensional waveguide.
 It traps light only normal to the dielectric interfaces.
 For guided modes, the field in domain II in the diagram is propagating and can be treated as a plane wave.
 The field in domains I and III evanescently decay away from the slab.
 The plane wave in domain II bounces between the top and bottom interfaces at some angle typically specified by the $\vec{\beta}$, the wave vector in the plane of the slab.
 Guided modes constructively interfere on one complete roundtrip in the slab.
 At each frequency, one or more modes can be found giving a set of eigenvalues $(\omega, \vec{\beta})$ which can be used to construct a band diagram or dispersion relation.

 Because guided modes are trapped in the slab, they cannot be excited by light incident on the top or bottom interfaces.
 Light can be end-fire or butte coupled by injecting it with a lens in the plane of the slab.
 Alternatively a coupling element may be used to couple light into the waveguide, such as a grating coupler or prism coupler.

-Waveguide are used in augmented reality glasses.
-There are 2 technologies: diffractive waveguides and reflective waveguides.
+There are two technologies: diffractive waveguides and reflective waveguides.